Manikandan-K/jdbi-folder/README.md

     dbi.registerMapper(new CustomMapperFactory(Product.class));

   By default, this mapper will be used for all the classes unless we specify some classes in the excluded list like we did above.
-And also if we want have any special case while mapping fiels, we can do that also.
-We need implement FieldMapperFactory<T>.
+And also if we want have any special case while mapping fields, we can do that also.
+We need to implement FieldMapperFactory<T>.
 Lets say we want to have the precison of all BigDecimal to 5.

     public class BigDecimalMapperFactory implements FieldMapperFactory<BigDecimal>{